KingZaon/d3-challenge-1/README.md

 The beat reporters will go out and investigate the relationship you find, sourcing experts and finding anecdotes to back up your research.
 That's tough work, and they won't be happy about digging for a story that doesn't exist—you'll need to find a convincing correlation before you even think about pitching your first article.
 The editor also wants you to make a scatter plot to show the correlation—you _are_ the data visualizer, after all.

-## Your Task
+## Your Tasks:

-### Level 1: D3 Dabbler
+### Level 1:

 ![4-scatter](Images/4-scatter.jpg)

-You need to find a correlation between two data variables, each measured state by state and taken from different data sources.
+Find a correlation between two data variables, each measured state by state and taken from different data sources.
 You'll then visualize the correlation with a scatter plot and embed the graphic into an .html file.
 You need to accomplish these four steps.

 #### 1. Find the Data